Mains/ Pancakes

 Sweet Potato Roti

 An easy, delicious, and simple recipe, this Sweet Potato Roti is a healthier, gluten-free version of the famous flatbread.
-It only has two ingredients with no added oil or yeast.
+It features only two ingredients without any added oil or yeast.

-You can serve the Roti with dal, sweet peas mix, bean curry, or just with your favorite pesto, and you may like to follow the recipe below to learn how to make these lovely mild sweet soft fluffy vegan roti.
+You can serve the roti with dal, a sweet peas mix, bean curry, or your favorite pesto.
+Follow the recipe below to make these lovely, mild, sweet, soft, and fluffy vegan roti.

 Main Dadaji Fusion Recipes